Are you an adviser? Go to Unbiased Pro

 What are the alternatives to peer to peer lending?

-One alternative to using P2P lending directly is the innovative finance ISA.
-This is still a form of P2P lending, but your loans are held in an ISA tax wrapper so that you don’t pay income tax on the interest.
+One alternative to direct P2P lending is the innovative finance ISA.
+You are still participating in P2P lending, but your loans are held in an ISA tax wrapper so that you don’t pay income tax on the interest.

 Get expert financial advice

-Peer to peer lending is an intriguing option for those looking to diversify their investment strategy and potentially earn higher returns.
+Peer to peer lending could be an intriguing option for those looking to diversify their investment strategy and potentially earn higher returns.

 Let Unbiased quickly match you with a financial adviser for expert financial advice in assessing whether P2P lending aligns with your financial goals and risk tolerance.